BernhardKuehn/FLasherEMSRR/README.md

 ## Contact
 For info on the main-functionality of the 'FLasher' package:
-- Author: Finlay Scott and Iago Mosqueira (EC-JRC).
+- Author(s) of 'FLasher': Finlay Scott and Iago Mosqueira (EC-JRC).
-- Maintainer: Iago Mosqueira <iago.mosqueira@wur.nl>
+- Maintainer of 'FlasherEMSRR': Bernhard Kuehn
 For the small extension allowing the incorporation of flexible SRRs:
 - Contact: Bernhard Kuehn